Conor247/TaskMananger/README.md

             "description": "Use `mono` and `flux` from Project Reactor.", "subTasks": [
                 {
+                  "title": "POST",
-                    "title": "Write the Get Controller and Service", "description": "GET"
+                  "description": "Write the POST Controller and Service" },
-                },
                 {
+                    "title": "GET",
-                    "title": "Write the POST Controller and Service", "description": "POST"
+                    "description": "Write the Get Controller and Service" },
-                },
                 {
+                    "title": "DELETE",
-                    "title": "Write the DELETE Controller and Service", "description": "DELETE"
+                    "description": "Write the DELETE Controller and Service" },
-                },
                 {
+                    "title": "UPDATE",
-                    "title": "Write the UPDATE Controller and Service", "description": "PUT"
+                    "description": "Write the UPDATE Controller and Service" },
-                }
+                {
+                  "title": "Queries",
+                  "description": "Make use of Queries to Get, Update and Delete Multiple Tasks" }
             ]
         },